polkadot-js/apps/README.md

 - [app-addresses](packages/app-addresses/) A basic address management app.
 - [app-explorer](packages/app-explorer/) A simple block explorer.
 It only shows the most recent blocks, updating as they become available.
 - [app-extrinsics](packages/app-extrinsics/) Submission of extrinsics to a node.
+- [app-rpc](packages/app-rpc/) Sumission of raw data to RPC endpoints.
 - [app-storage](packages/app-storage/) A simple node storage query application.
 Multiple queries can be queued and updates as new values become available.
 - [app-toolbox](packages/app-toolbox/) Utilities to manage data.
 - [app-vanitygen](packages/app-vanitygen/) A toy that allows you to generate vanity addresses.
 Running `yarn run vanitygen --match <string>` runs the generator as a Node CLI app.
 (Orders of a magnitude faster due to the use of libsoldium bindings)